 4.3.2.2.2.5.1 General

-This clause contains signalling flows to demonstrate the PCC interaction for session establishment, termination and update over the Sy reference point.
+This clause contains signalling flows to demonstrate the PCC interaction to request charging status reports and to provide charging status reports over the Sy reference point.
 The Sy reference point supports the following functions:

-- Establishment of Charging Policy Session by the PCRF allowing OCS to notify PCRF what thresholds have been reached;
+- Request from PCRF to OCS on the initial Policy Counter Status for a certain subscriber or for a certain subscriber and PDN connection.;

--
+- Reports from the OCS to the PCRF on the Policy Counter Status for a certain subscriber or for a certain subscriber and PDN connection.

 4.3.2.2.2.5.2 Changes to the IP-CAN Session establishment procedure